ctcaulfield/Interactive-Lab-Hub/labs/lab3/README.md

 ### 1. FSR, Flex Sensor, Photo cell, Softpot

 **a.
 What voltage values do you see from your force sensor?**
+Voltage value seen from sensor: ranging from 0 to 520

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**
+My solution was to take the force output (0 to ~520) divided by 2.

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**